Alexandre-Saudemont/poke-test/README.md

 # POKEDEX

 Pokedex is an app to make a pokemon deck easily.
-We build this app with React Redux in front and Express JS, NodeJS and Joy in back.
+We build this app with React and NodeJS.

 # how to use it